 Design

-No building within the Development hereby approved shall be constructed until details and samples of the materials to be used in the external elevations, fenestrations and roofs of the building(s) and Noise Barriers have been submitted to and approved in writing by the local planning authority.
+No building within the development hereby approved shall be constructed until details and samples of the materials to be used in the external elevations, fenestrations and roofs of the building(s) and Noise Barriers have been submitted to and approved in writing by the local planning authority.

-The Development shall be carried out in accordance with the approved details.
+The development shall be carried out in accordance with the approved details.

 The details submitted shall be to a scale agreed with the local planning authority in writing prior to submission.